-\textbf{Rasterization mode.} The rasterization mode PE is configured as shown in \figref{fig:rpe}.
-In this mode, the PE array continuously processes one GS per cycle for the $16\times16$ tile pixels.
-The \textit{GS-feature} cache provides the GS position, $\mu^{x}_{i}$ and $\mu^y_{i}$, and the conic parameters $-\frac{1}{2}a_{i}$, $-\frac{1}{2}b_{i}$, and $c_i$ to X-and Y- PE lines, where $i$ denotes the GS index. $o_i$ is unique, loaded into the broadcast register, and broadcast $16$ times to the PEs on the same line.
-In the configured PE, $M\text{-}\{1\sim2\}$, $A\text{-}\{1\sim2\}$, and the exponential unit are used for rasterization, corresponding to the computation required in~\figref{fig:ras_array}.
-The structure of X-PE, Y-PE, and the workflow for $\alpha$ computation have been introduced in \secref{sec:axes}.
-The additional component is $\alpha$ blending, which is defined by equation (\ref{eq:blending}).
-The corresponding GS color features, $R_i$, $G_i$, and $B_i$, are loaded into the broadcast register.
-The broadcast register, as shown in \figref{fig:arch} (right), is equipped with $10$ register units, of which only $5$ are utilized in the rasterization mode.
-The decay factor $F(d_i)$ is also loaded into the broadcast register, which is sourced from the depth buffer.
-After $R_i$, $G_i$, $B_i$, and $F(d_i)$ are broadcast $16$ times to the PEs on the same line, the PE computes Equation~\ref{eq:blending}. $M\text{-}3$ multiplies $F(d_i)$ with $\alpha_i$, and $A\text{-}3$ accumulates $F(d_i)\alpha_i$ across Gaussians, corresponding to the denominator. $M\text{-}4\text{-}\{1\sim3\}$ multiply $F(d_i)\alpha_i$ with $R_i$, $B_i$, and $G_i$, and $A\text{-}4\text{-}\{1\sim3\}$ accumulates the result across GSs for the RGB channels.
+\textbf{Rasterization mode.} In rasterization mode, the PE is configured as shown in \figref{fig:rpe} (top).
+The PE array processes one GS per cycle for the $16\times16$ tile pixels.
+The GS-feature buffer supplies GS position ($\mu^{x}_{i}, \mu^y_{i}$) and conic parameters ($-\tfrac{1}{2}a_{i}$, $-\tfrac{1}{2}b_{i}$, $c_i$) to the X-PE and Y-PE lines, where $i$ is the GS index.
+The unique $o_i$ is loaded into the broadcast register and broadcast $16$ times to all PEs on the same line.
+Within each PE, $M\text{-}\{1\sim2\}$, $A\text{-}\{1\sim2\}$, and the exponential unit perform the rasterization, as shown in \figref{fig:ras_array}.
+The X-PE, Y-PE structure and $\alpha$ computation workflow are described in \secref{sec:axes}.
+The additional step is $\alpha$-blending, defined in Equation \eqref{eq:view_blending}: